NVE/nve-git-intro/README.md

 **NOTE:** In order to use the Github website and the Github Desktop application (for personal work or for collaboration), it is good to understand those git-specific terms.
 However, both personal work (*time machine*) or collaborative work can be done entirely without using shell commands (with Github and Github desktop application only).
 In some cases, shell commands are compulsory.
 Some key commands are presented below:

+## Important workflows

+This section contains recommendations for workflows on how to use git and github at NVE.

+### Quick start guide to git/github

+On this [link](https://www.youtube.com/watch?v=Vxy5b5KpN7E) you find a short video explaining git and github.

+### Simple collaborative workflow

+On this [page](http://swcarpentry.github.io/git-novice/08-collab/) you find a short explantion of a simple collaborative workflow.

 ## Cheat sheet (summary of useful commands)